murthy-l/HAD-Using-Sensors/README.md

 | Watch Accel & Gyro    |  85.19     |
 | All 4 Sensors         |  85.11     |

-Special case where 15 activities* were classified
+Special case where 15 activities¹ were classified
 | Sensors               | Accuracy(%)|
 |-----------------------|------------|
 | All 4 Sensors         |  89.32     |